zlatanvasovic/hackwork/README.md

 ## Bonuses

 * Every `.php` file in `core/` is included in default layout.
-By default, there are variables and functions, but you can also add other things, like classes.
+There are variables and functions, but you can also add other things, like classes.
 * Copyright info is included in default footer (`includes/footer.php`).
 * There is [a repository shortlink](http://git.io/hackwork) if you can't remember URL of the repository.